struppigel/PortEx/README.md

 For more information have a look at [PortEx Wiki](https://github.com/katjahahn/PortEx/wiki) and the [Documentation](http://katjahahn.github.io/PortEx/javadocs/)

-## PortExAnalyzer
+## PortExAnalyzer CLI and GUI

-PortExAnalyzer is a command line tool that runs the library PortEx under the hood.
+PortexAnalyzer CLI is a command line tool that runs the library PortEx under the hood.
 If you are looking for a readily compiled command line PE scanner to analyse files with it, download it from here [PortexAnalyzer.jar](https://github.com/katjahahn/PortEx/raw/master/progs/PortexAnalyzer.jar)

+The GUI version is available here: [PortexAnalyzerGUI](https://github.com/struppigel/PortexAnalyzerGUI)

 ## Using PortEx